What is economic harm?

-Economic Abuse (often called financial abuse) is recognised as a form of psychological abuse within the Family Violence Act.
+Economic harm (often called financial or economic abuse) is recognised as a form of psychological abuse within the Family Violence Act.
 It involves behaviour towards a person that controls, restricts or removes their access to money, economic resources, and/or participation in financial decisions.
 It is experienced in many close personal relationships, particularly intimate partner relationships.
 It may also include forms of elder abuse.

 The voice of experience